Sevixdd/SOLGen-/README.md

 ## Sponsors Tech

-**Solana :** Solana's high-speed and low-cost transactions provided the ideal foundation for SolGenAI, enabling seamless minting of music NFTs and fostering an innovative platform for AI-generated music, all within a hackathon sponsored by Solana, highlighting its commitment to supporting groundbreaking applications in the blockchain space.
+**Solana:** Solana's high-speed and low-cost transactions provided the ideal foundation for SolGenAI, enabling seamless minting of music NFTs and fostering an innovative platform for AI-generated music, all within a hackathon sponsored by Solana, highlighting its commitment to supporting groundbreaking applications in the blockchain space.

-**Stability AI :** Leveraging Stability AI's cutting-edge models along with other open-source AI models on huggingface, SolGenAI enhances the audio diffusion process, enabling the transformation of simple hums or prompts into complex, high-quality music beats.
+**Stability AI:** Leveraging Stability AI's cutting-edge models along with other open-source AI models on huggingface, SolGenAI enhances the audio diffusion process, enabling the transformation of simple hums or prompts into complex, high-quality music beats.
 This partnership underscores Stability AI's role in pushing the boundaries of AI-driven creativity, enriching the music generation experience.

 ## User Story